What to Expect

 On the second Sunday of each month we celebrate the sacrament of Communion together.
 Also called the Eucharist or the Lord’s Supper, communion celebrates our belief that through Christ’s sacrificial death all people can receive forgiveness for sins and find communion with God and His family.

 At Liberty, we practice “open communion.”
 Meaning, if you call Jesus your Savior and Lord then you are welcome to participate with us – no matter your church-affiliation.

 For hygienic reasons, we use factory-sealed, single-serving, 2-in-1 cups, containing grape juice and a cracker.

 When you enter Liberty Church, you’ll see some people ‘dressed to impress’ alongside others ‘clothed for comfort.’

 We recognize that there are different schools of thoughts about this.
 Some would say, “I should dress my best for God” while others would say, “I focus on God best when I’m comfortable.”
 Both perspectives are valid.
 We make no issue of external things like clothing or piercings or tattoos or the like.
 We believe that what’s going on within the inside a person is what matters.

 Come as you are and that’ll be just great!

-Each Sunday we invite those who call Liberty “home” to financially support the mission of our church through free-will gifts, called, “tithes and offerings.”
+Each Sunday we invite those who call Liberty their home church to financially support the mission of our church in the City through free-will gifts called, “tithes and offerings.”

-We do not pass an offering plate and our guests are not asked to give.
-Rather, we hope you will receive something valuable from attending the service.
+Giving is not required to attend.
+Rather, we hope that you will receive something valuable from attending one of our services.